childtheme/codesupple/README.md

 🔗 [Download & Instructions](https://github.com/childtheme/codesupple/tree/Same-Category-Posts-Widget)

 ### 16. **Custom Footer with 4 Widget Columns**
+A lightweight WordPress plugin that adds a custom footer section with 4 widget-ready columns.
+Perfect for those who prefer not to use Elementor or other page builders.
 🔗 [Download & Instructions](https://github.com/childtheme/codesupple/tree/Custom-Footer-with-4-Widget-Columns)

 ### 17. **You may also like**